WRGB: FM audio

 WRGB's former analog TV signal used an FM audio carrier which could be heard on 87.75 FM in areas where the video signal could be received (and somewhere it could not); the same was true of all analog channel 6 television stations in North America.
 Many channel 6 stations would then promote this avenue for commuters to listen to their morning and early evening newscasts, or severe weather and breaking news coverage on their car stereos, including WRGB.

-However, this analog FM carrier no longer existed for digital television stations after the June 12, 2009 conversion to digital, but remained in effect for analog low-powered stations on channel 6 until they too transitioned on July 13, 2021.
+However, this analog FM carrier no longer existed for digital television stations after the June 12, 2009, conversion to digital, but remained in effect for analog low-powered stations on channel 6 until they too transitioned on July 13, 2021, where now only a few stations are broadcasting an FM audio carrier signal on 87.75 alongside an ATSC 3.0 carrier signal.

 When WRGB shifted its digital broadcasts to channel 6 with the full-power digital transition, Freedom proposed an unconventional approach to retain the analog audio broadcast, requesting to operate an analog FM radio transmitter at the far right edge of its allocated spectrum, using vertical polarization to retain compatibility with standard broadcast car stereos.
 This idea was once proposed by New York City's WNYZ-LP in 2008.
 According to WRGB's site, "We hope that the FCC will allow us to continue to operate on 87.7.
 We are building a unique transmitter for 87.7 that can operate simultaneously with our DTV signal on channel 6.
 TV transmissions always use horizontal antennas.
 Our new 87.7 transmitter will be vertically polarized.
 The use of vertical polarization for 87.7 will allow reception of our audio in a car radio or any other FM radio with a whip type antenna."